-An Advance Care Plan can cover any aspect of your future health or social care and can include anything that’s important to you.
-Examples of things you may like to include in your plan are:
+Advance care planning can cover any aspect of your future health or social care, and your plan can include anything important to you.
+For example, you might want to add:

-- How you want any religious or spiritual beliefs you hold to be reflected in your care
+- how your religious or spiritual beliefs should be reflected in your care

-- Who you would like to make any decisions if there are choices to be made about your care
+- who you would like to make any decisions about your future care

 Can I choose to stop treatments I don’t want?

 As part of your advance care planning, you may want to say if there are particular treatments you don’t want to have.
-This is called an ‘Advance Decision to Refuse Treatment’ (known as an ADRT for short).
-It lets your family, carers and health professionals know whether you want to refuse specific treatments in the future, and is only used if you are unable to make or communicate your own decisions.
+This is called an ‘Advance Decision to Refuse Treatment’ (ADRT).
+It lets your family, carers, and healthcare professionals know that you want to refuse specific treatments in the future.
+It will only be used if you're unable to make or communicate your own decisions.

-An ADRT can’t include a request to have your life ended.
-If you are thinking about whether there may be some treatments that you would want to refuse in the future, it is worth talking it through with your health professional, who can help you understand what might happen and your different options.
-You may also want to talk about it with people who are important to you, and make them aware of any decisions you make.
+If there are some treatments you may want to refuse in the future, it's worth talking this through with your healthcare professional.
+They can help you understand what might happen and what your different options are.
+You may also want to talk about it with people who are important to you and make them aware of any decisions you make.

 What do I need to do to create an Advance Care Plan?

-You can fill in an Advance Care Plan on your own, but you will probably find it more helpful to talk about it with you healthcare team.
-They know about your health and will be able to explain your likely treatment and care options, and what those options will mean for you and anyone caring for you.
-They can also talk to you about how realistic your preferences are and any alternatives if it isn’t be possible to meet your wishes.
-For example, you may feel that you would like to die at home, but if you don’t have anyone who can support you at home, it may be more realistic for you to be cared for in a hospice.
-It is also important to talk about your wishes and preferences with the people who are important to you.
+You can fill out an Advance Care Plan on your own, but it may be more helpful to talk about it with your healthcare team.
+They'll be able to explain likely options for your care and treatment, and what that will mean for you and anyone caring for you.

+Your healthcare team can also tell you how realistic your preferences are and suggest alternatives if necessary.
+For example, you may feel that you would like to die at home, but if you don’t have anyone who can support you there, it may be more realistic for you to be cared for in a hospice.

-When putting together your Advance Care Plan, you may find the information on Compassion in Dying's website useful, such as their free online MyDecisions tool, which takes you through some questions and scenarios to get you thinking about what is most important to you; at the end, it generates a legal document laying out your wishes for treatment and care for you to print, sign, witness and share.
+NHS England outlines what the process looks like when it’s done well.
+You may also find Compassion in Dying's website useful.
+Their free MyDecisions tool takes you through questions and scenarios to get you thinking about what's most important to you.
+It then generates a legal document laying out your wishes for treatment and care for you to print, sign, witness, and share.

-Once you have created your Advance Care Plan it will be added to your medical notes, so that anyone involved in your care is aware of your wishes.
-You can also carry a card in your wallet, such as Compassion in Dying's 'Notice of Advance Decision' card, which explains to medical professionals that you've made an Advance Decision and where it can be found.
+Once you've created your Advance Care Plan it should be added to your medical notes, so that anyone involved in your care is aware of your wishes.
+We also encourage people to ask their GP to record these preferences on their electronic files.
+You can also carry a card in your wallet, such as Compassion in Dying's 'Notice of Advance Decision' card.
+This explains where medical professionals can find details of your decision.

 Will I definitely be cared for in the way I ask?

-An Advance Care Plan stating your wishes is not legally binding, but anyone who is making decisions about your care should take it into account.
+An Advance Care Plan isn't legally binding, but anyone making decisions about your care should take it into account.
 In some cases, it may not be possible to follow your wishes.
-For example, you may prefer to be cared for at home, but you develop a new symptom that can’t be managed at home.
+For example, you may prefer to be cared for at home, but then develop a new symptom that can’t be managed there.

-In these cases, your healthcare team will always talk with you, or the person you have nominated to act on your behalf (see the section on Setting up a Lasting Power of Attorney), about the best way to care for you in the circumstances.
+An ADRT can be legally binding if it's completed correctly, signed, witnessed, and dated.
+In these cases, your healthcare team will always talk with you, or the person you've given power of attorney to, about the best way to care for you.

 Can I change my mind?

-The Plan is not set in stone and you can change your mind about anything you put in your Advance Care Plan at any time.
-In fact it is quite common for people to make changes to their Advance Care Plan.
+You can change your mind about anything that's in your Advance Care Plan at any time, and it’s quite common for people to do so.